nwyper/wu/README.md

 job, I always get tripped up by the differences in syntax on different systems.

+Wu searches files line-by-line, using Python regular expressions.
+The fnmatch module is used to select which files to search, throughout the entire folder tree under a particular root.

     $ wu --help
     usage: wu [-h] [--root ROOT] [--include INCLUDE] [--colour] pattern